This article covers:

 Who should use this workflow?

-Organisations with complex approval workflows.
+Organizations with complex workflows or 2+ levels of approval.
 This could be based on manager approvals or where a reports over a certain size required additional approvals.

-Submits to: The first approver of a User's own reports.
+Submits to (Column 2): The first approver of a User's own reports.
 This is the person who receives reports submitted by the User.
 In the example below, when Employee submits their report it will go to Employee's Manager for approval.

-Approves to: If the User is an approver, this is the next approver of a report the User approves.
+Approves to (Set in Column 3): If the User is an approver, this is the next approver of a report the User approves.
 In the example below, when Employee submits their report it will go to Employee Manager for approval.
 After Employee Manager approves the report it will go to Finance.
 This field allows you to create an approval chain as long of as required.
-If a User is not an approver or only a single level of approval is required then this field should be blank.
+If a User is not an approver or only a single level of approval is required, then this field should be blank.

 If your reports have to go through an extra level of approval when they're over a certain amount, you can set a report total dependent approval limit.